 - 1. The Court may, either of its own motion or at the request of a party, order that certain facts be proved by a witness.
 A request by a party for the examination of a witness shall state precisely about what facts and for what reasons the witness should be examined.
 The Court shall rule by reasoned order on the request. - 2.
-Witnesses shall be summoned by an order of the Court containing the following information: - (a) the name and address of the witness; - (b) an indication of the facts about which the witness is to be examined; - (c) where appropriate, particulars of the arrangements made by the Court for reimbursement of expenses incurred by the witness. - 3.
+Witnesses shall be summoned by an order of the Court containing the following information: - (a) the name and address of the witness; - (b) an indication of the facts about which the witness is to be examined; - (c) where appropriate, particulars of the arrangements made by the Court for reimbursement of expenses incurred by the witness, and of the penalties which may be imposed on defaulting witnesses. - 3.
 The order shall be served on the parties and the witnesses.

-Article 62 Examination of witnesses
+Examination of witnesses